davidfstr/trycast/README.md

 For applications that use a lot of JSON data - such as web applications - using typed dictionaries is very convenient for representing data structures.

-Other alternatives for representing data structures in Python include [dataclasses], [named tuples], [attrs], and plain classes.
+If you just need a lightweight class structure that doesn't need excellent support for JSON-serialization you might consider other alternatives for representing data structures in Python such as [dataclasses] (**recommended**), [named tuples], [attrs], or plain classes.

 [dataclasses]: https://www.python.org/dev/peps/pep-0557/#abstract
 [named tuples]: https://docs.python.org/3/library/typing.html#typing.NamedTuple